Back to blog

 Companies Using It: WordPress, Facebook, Wikipedia

 PHP is a server-side scripting language widely used in web development.
-Despite being around for decades, it remains one of the most commonly used languages for building dynamic websites.
-PHP powers many of the world’s most popular content management systems, such as WordPress and Drupal.
-It’s easy to deploy, supported by almost all web hosts, and ideal for small-to-medium-sized projects.
+Despite being around for decades, it remains one of the most common languages for building dynamic websites.
+PHP powers many popular content management systems, such as WordPress and Drupal.
+It's easy to deploy, supported by almost all web hosts, and ideal for small-to-medium-sized projects.

 Why Learn PHP?: PHP continues to dominate server-side web development.
-It’s an accessible language that remains relevant in the industry due to its large ecosystem and widespread use in web development.
+It's an accessible language that stays relevant due to its large ecosystem and widespread use.

 10. Kotlin: Best for Android App Development